29th Infantry Division (United States): Casualties

 From July 1943, the 29th Infantry Division was commanded by Major General Charles H. Gerhardt.
-The division suffered the second-most battle casualties of any American division in the European Theater (after the 4th Infantry Division's 22,660), and it was said that Gerhardt actually commanded three divisions: one on the field of battle, one in the hospital, and one in the cemetery.
+The division suffered the second-most battle casualties of any American division in the European Theater (after the 4th Infantry Division's 22,660).
+It was said facetiously that Gerhardt actually commanded three divisions: one on the field of battle, one in the hospital, and one in the cemetery.
 The 29th Infantry Division lost 3,887 men killed in action, 15,541 wounded in action (899 of whom died of their wounds), 347 missing in action (315 of whom were returned to military control alive), 845 prisoners of war (six of whom died in captivity), in addition to 8,665 non-combat casualties, during 242 days of combat.
 This amounted to over 200 percent of the division's normal strength.
 The division, in turn, took 38,912 German prisoners of war.

+Decorations

 Soldiers of the 29th Infantry Division were awarded five Medals of Honor, 44 Distinguished Service Crosses, one Distinguished Service Medal, 854 Silver Star Medals, 17 Legion of Merit Medals, 24 Soldier's Medals, 6,308 Bronze Star Medals, and 176 Air Medals during the conflict.
 The division itself was awarded four distinguished unit citations and four campaign streamers for the conflict.